Scottsdale Family Advocacy Center

 Other Resources Provided at the Scottsdale Family Advocacy Center

-The Scottsdale Family Advocacy Center (FAC) serves Scottsdale, Fountain Hills, Paradise Valley, Cave Creek, Carefree, Tempe, the Salt River Pima Community, and the county jurisdictions in the northeast Valley.
+The Scottsdale Family Advocacy Center (FAC) serves Scottsdale, Fountain Hills, Paradise Valley, Cave Creek, Carefree, Tempe, and county jurisdictions in the northeast Valley.

 Helpful FACTS concerning Sex-Related Crimes and Child Abuse:

 Sexual assault affects 1 out of 6 American women.
 That means 17.7 million American women have been victims of attempted or completed sexual assault.
 Although women are the main victims of this crime, about 3% of American men have experienced an attempted or completed sexual assault.
 That’s 2.78 million men who have been victims of sexual assault or rape (Based on crimes reported.)

 It is estimated that nearly 60% of rapes/sexual assaults are not reported to the police.

 Two out of every three rapes were committed by someone known to the victim.
 50% of the rape/sexual assault incidents were reported to have occurred within one mile of the victim’s home or at their home.
 43% were reported to have occurred between 6:00 p.m. and midnight.

 • Men and women can be victims of rape